Visit at St. Gotthard: Bureau Veritas Supervises Alpine Wind Farm Project

 Those are provided by Bureau Veritas: HSE expert Felix Glatz supervises the construction during its’ implementation phase and ensures the highest possible quality and safety.
 In addition to occupational health and safety, the focus is on resource efficiency and compliance with state regulations.
 He will be on site until mid-October, when the wind farm is expected to be completed and ready for operation.

-Pascal Singh (Managing Director Bureau Veritas Switzerland) and Romain Fourquet (Technical Inspection Manager) visited him and brought back impressive photographic documentation.
+Pascal Singh and Romain Fourquet (Technical Inspection Manager) visited him and brought back impressive photographic documentation.